 This report is an annual update of the food import standards and enforcement mechanisms in Colombia.
-It includes updates on labeling of plant-based meat/dairy alternatives, nutritional labeling, biotechnology, and new information on sustainable packaging policies and trade facilitation in Colombia.
-For assistance on trade policy and port issues in Colombia, U.S. exporters are encouraged to contact FAS-Bogota at agbogota@fas.usda.gov or Moises.Huerta@usda.gov
+It includes updates on nutritional labeling, biotechnology and new information on sustainable packaging policies and trade facilitation in Colombia.
+For assistance on trade policy and port issues in Colombia, U.S. exporters are encouraged to contact FAS Bogota at agbogota@fas.usda.gov or jose.quintero@usda.gov.